ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 Amino acids have an R group and a carboxyl group nucleic acids have a long hydrocarbon tail

+Amino acid chains for peptide bonds (polypeptides).
+20 amino acids are defined by R-group.
+Structural proteins rely on enzymes to turn things on/off.

+DNA and RNA are made of nucleotides (N-base + 5C sugar + phosphate).
+DNA contains the AT / CG pairs and is double stranded (unless undergoing polymerase stripping).
+RNA swaps T(hymine) for U(racil), and is a single strand.

+**exons** are sets of useful DNA and **introns** are useless.
+DNA is wound around histomes.
+Structural Genes: regions of the DNA that code for a particular protein.
+Usually 1000 kilobases long.
+Some traits are controlled via >1 gene.
+Each amino acid is coded by 3 nucleotides, known as a **triplet codon**.

 ### Eukaryotes
 Multicellular plants.
 They have membrane-bound organelles, and DNA enclosed in a nucleus.
 They have a cytoskeleton, and some have cell walls of cellulose or chitin.